 8. Wander Around Jackson Square

 You’ll find yourself in Jackson Square multiple times when spending a weekend in New Orleans.
 Jackson Square is located in the French Quarter and right across the street from Cafe du Monde, the famous place for beignets in New Orleans.
 The Andrew Jackson statue and gorgeous St. Louis Cathedral are in Jackson Square.
 On the weekends in New Orleans, Jackson Square is full of artists selling their artwork and goods, during the weekend there are still some vendors.

 9. Take A Ride On The Steamboat Natchez Down The Mississippi River

 Ride on one of the last remaining steamboats in New Orleans down the Mississippi River.
-Cruises are two hours long and go by the French Quarter and cities shoreline.
-There are several different cruises available the most popular are the dinner cruises and jazz cruises.
+Cruises are two hours long and go by the French Quarter and city’s shoreline.
+There are several different cruises available and the most popular are the dinner cruises and jazz cruises.
 We recommend booking the jazz brunch cruise for $34, click here to book online.